MBCT – The Official Definition of Clinical Pilates

-Physiotherapist and former professional dancer with the Australian Ballet, Craig Phillips, pioneered the Clinical Pilates process 28 years ago by linking emerging spinal stability research to the work of Joseph Pilates and his contemporaries.
+Physiotherapist and former professional dancer with the Australian Ballet, Craig Phillips, pioneered the Clinical Pilates process over 30 years ago by linking emerging spinal stability research to the work of Joseph Pilates and his contemporaries.

 The current focus on reducing surgical interventions and hospitalisation can also be addressed as recent research published on Clinical Pilates involving randomized controlled trials, (Wajswelner 2012) inter-rater reliability (Yu K 2015) and pilot studies, (Lewis A 2010) now shows its efficacy as a valid assessment and treatment tool.
 Patients can be subgrouped on functional measures via a validated and reliable prediction model (Tulloch 2012).
 This is not an homogeneous exercise protocol approach, it’s a cutting edge pathology treatment tool.

-The Certification exam can be taken a minimum of 6 months after the completion of Unit B allowing clinical assimilation time.
+The Certification exam can be taken after the completion of Unit B but ensuring you allow clinical assimilation time.